SentencePiece: A Powerful Subword Tokenization Algorithm

 Tokenization Example

-Once the model is trained, it can be used for tokenizing text:
+Once the model is trained, it can be loaded to encode and decode text.

 # Loading the model